Robert Fox (activist): Streetcar incident and lawsuit

-In Louisville on October 30, 1870, Fox got in a streetcar with his brother/ business partner Samuel and their employee, Horace Pearce.
+In Louisville on October 30, 1870, Fox got in a streetcar with his brother/business partner Samuel and their employee, Horace Pearce.
+The three men had walked from Quinn Chapel AME Church on Walnut Street, where more than 200 supporters had gathered to watch; the action had been arranged in advance by Louisville's Black community to test the legality of the streetcar companies' segregation rules.
 They paid their fares and sat down in the white section of the car, in violation of local laws prohibiting black men from riding inside the trolley cars (black women were permitted to ride at the back of the car, but black men were usually only allowed to ride on the platform with the driver or not at all).

 When a white passenger named John Russell complained, the driver asked the men to leave.
 The black passengers refused; other drivers were called to the scene, and the men were beaten and thrown off the car.
 In response, an angry crowd of African Americans that had gathered outside began to throw dirt clods and rocks at the streetcar, insisting that the men be allowed to ride.
 The Fox brothers and Pearce returned to the streetcar and again took seats in the 'white' section, this time holding rocks in their hands to protect themselves.
 The three men were arrested and charged with disorderly conduct.
+Reverend H.J.
+Young posted their bail.

+The defendants arrived in court the following day represented by Colonel John H. Ward, a white lawyer.
+Ward argued they had been "exceedingly well behaved" and that the real issue was their exclusion because of race.
+"It is a small matter to assess a fine of from five to twenty dollars for disorderly conduct, and that to us is no great thing," he told the court, "but it is a great thing for us to know whether or not we are to be debarred from all protection from injustice and wrong.
+They are good citizens ... and they ask for simple justice and nothing more."
 At their trial, the defendants were unable to testify because the judge forbade blacks from testifying against whites.
-They were found guilty and fined $5 each ($99.48 in 2021 money) Shortly after, Fox filed a charge of assault and battery against the streetcar company in federal court, claiming that separate seating policies based on race were unlawful and the driver's actions were therefore improper.
-A jury found the company rules to be invalid and awarded damages of $15 to Fox and his fellow riders.
+They were found guilty and fined $5 each ($99.48 in 2021 money).

+Shortly after, Fox filed a charge of assault and battery against the streetcar company in federal court.
+State courts were not an option because Kentucky law barred Black witnesses from testifying against whites.
+Fox claimed that separate seating policies based on race were unlawful and the driver's actions were therefore improper.
+During the following winter, many Black and white Louisvillians boycotted the city's streetcars while awaiting the court's decision.
+A jury found the company rules to be invalid and awarded damages of $15 to Fox and his fellow riders on May 11, 1871.